 There also Omega 3 supplements that can provide the recommended daily amounts of fatty acids.
 Click here to buy Omega 3 supplementation

-What pathologies are produced due to an omega 3 fatty acids deficiency?
+Pathologies due to an omega 3 fatty acids deficiency

 - Development of cardiovascular pathologies